ericchen321/ros_x_habitat/README.md

    * `ros-noetic-turtlebot3-gazebo`
    * `ros-noetic-turtlebot3-bringup`
    * `ros-noetic-turtlebot3-navigation`
-6. Clone the repo to the `src/` directory under your catkin workspace.
+7. Clone the repo to the `src/` directory under your catkin workspace.
-7. Compile the package by calling `catkin_make`.
+8. Compile the package by calling `catkin_make`.
-8. Install Python pacakges required by this repo:
-    ```
-    pip install -r requirements.txt
-    ```

 ## Examples
 Here we outline steps to reproduce experiments from our paper.